 Discuss the screening options with your doctor.
 Colonoscopy is not the only test—which is fortunate, since there aren’t enough skilled practitioners to screen all eligible people.
 Nor is it necessarily the best.
 All the tests have strengths and weaknesses, which you and your doctor need to weigh.
 Here are the options:

 - Colonoscopy every 10 years, unless polyps have been found or you are at high risk, in which case more frequent testing will be needed.
-Despite that standard guideline, many people, especially those over 65, have colonoscopies repeated in less than seven years, even though there is no clear reason for them to repeat the exam that soon, according to a study in the Archives of Internal Medicine last year.
+Despite that standard guideline, many people, especially those over 65, have colonoscopies repeated in less than seven years, even though there is no clear reason for them to repeat the exam that soon.

 - Sigmoidoscopy every five years, along with stool tests (preferably FIT) every three years.